leanprover-community/blog/posts/simprocs-tutorial.md

 dsimproc_decl revRangeCompute (revRange _) := fun e => do
   -- Extract the natural number from the expression let_expr revRange m ← e | return .continue
-  -- If `m` isn't a natural number litteral then we do nothing unless (m.nat?).isSome do return .continue
+  -- If `m` isn't a natural number literal then we do nothing unless (m.nat?).isSome do return .continue
   -- Use `whnf` to simplify the expression `e`. return .visit <| ← reduce e